mediachain/mediachain-docs/_docs/tutorial/moma.md

 ```

 ## Generating, validating, and publishing schemas
-Follow the instructions to install [schema-guru](https://github.com/mediachain/aleph/blob/master/docs/schema-generation.md), a tool that lets you automatically derive JSON schemas from a set of JSON instances.
-The [schema generation guide](https://github.com/mediachain/aleph/blob/master/docs/schema-generation.md) explains how the naming conventions work and the meaning of all the parameters.
+Follow the instructions to install [schema-guru][schema-generation], a tool that lets you automatically derive JSON schemas from a set of JSON instances.
+The [schema generation guide][schema-generation] explains how the naming conventions work and the meaning of all the parameters.

 Generate the schemas: